eydamson-dev/orchard/README.md

 ## CI/CD Setup
 This project is up and running on GitHub Pages, thanks to the smooth CI/CD setup.
 Just push a commit to the main branch, and after a successful build, the page using this via [https://eydamson-dev.github.io/orchard/](https://eydamson-dev.github.io/orchard/) 🌟

-## Explore Orchard

-After a successful build, experience the project firsthand by visiting the live page accessible through this [link](https://eydamson-dev.github.io/orchard/).
-Witness the latest updates and enhancements brought to you effortlessly through our streamlined development and deployment process.

 ## To run the project locally
 * ```npm install``` Install required packages
 * ```npm run start``` Start the dev server